Elvetham air crash

 The Elvetham air crash occurred on 5 October 1945 when a Consolidated Liberator GR.VI aircraft, serial number KG867, of 311 Squadron Royal Air Force crashed at Elvetham, east of Hartley Wintney, Hampshire, following a fire in one of its engines and fuel starvation to another.

 The aircraft was about five minutes into a flight from nearby RAF Blackbushe to Ruzyně Airport, Prague, Czechoslovakia.
 The crash killed all 23 people aboard: five crew, 17 official passengers and one stowaway.

-All 23 victims were Czechoslovak.
-They included nine women and five very young children.
+All 23 victims were Czechoslovak citizens.
+They included ten women and five very young children.
 The crash was the largest single loss of life in an accident involving Free Czechoslovaks serving in the RAF Volunteer Reserve.
 After the crash the Czechoslovak Government switched the repatriation of its nationals from air to surface transport.

 Aircraft

 Consolidated Aircraft had designed and built the four-engined B-24 Liberator as a long-range maritime patrol aircraft and heavy bomber.
 The GR.VI was a maritime patrol version that 311 Squadron had flown under RAF Coastal Command since June 1943.
 The Allies' need for such patrols was reduced by the surrender of Germany in May 1945 and ended by the surrender of Japan in August.

 However, the need for military transport aircraft remained high.
 Military transport tasks in the months after the end of hostilities included restoring transport links with recently liberated countries in what had been German-occupied Europe.
 Aircraft were needed to deliver supplies and equipment, and to repatriate nationals of formerly-occupied countries who had served in Allied forces.
 In their years of exile many of those nationals had got married and started families whom they now wished to take home with them.

 Therefore, in June 1945, 311 Squadron was transferred to RAF Transport Command and started flying GR.VI Liberators that had been converted into military transport aircraft.
 In each aircraft a temporary wooden floor covered the bomb bay doors.
 A cargo and passenger doorway was inserted in one side of the fuselage.
 If passengers were to be carried, wooden benches were installed.
 The colours of the aircraft remained as they had been under Coastal Command: white on the sides and underneath, with camouflage only on the upper surfaces.
 In August 1945, 311 Squadron was transferred from RAF Manston in Kent, England to Ruzyně Airport, Prague, Czechoslovakia to continue transport operations.